SiteRelEnby/anduril2/README.md

 ## Wurkkos TS10 / Sofirn LT1S Pro support

-This is untested by me (if you want to buy me these lights, I will test it fully ;) ), support added from [here](https://code.launchpad.net/~gabe/flashlight-firmware/anduril2) so consider it experimental - main consideration for the TS10 is it being a light with a single colour button LED without any RGB aux, and I have no idea for the LT1S Pro until I get one as that includes some more significant code changes.
+Support added from [here](https://code.launchpad.net/~gabe/flashlight-firmware/anduril2) so consider it experimental - main consideration for the TS10 is it being a light with a single colour button LED without any RGB aux, and I have no idea for the LT1S Pro until I get one as that includes some more significant code changes.
+Most likely LT1S Pro support will wait until TK's current changes are in the main repo so I can rebase on that.

-Currently in the `wurkkos_ts10_sofirn_lt1s_pro` branch, currently based on main as of 2023-04-07
+Currently in the `wurkkos_ts10_sofirn_lt1s_pro` branch, currently based on main as of 2023-04-07.
+I now have a TS10 so may work on it before the changes are merged if I find time.

-Update: Firmware currently not working on the TS10, just ordered one so will work on it when I get the chance.

 # Build utilities